Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_181.md

 ## INTEREST OF KEY MANAGERIAL PERSONNEL AND SENIOR MANAGERIAL PERSONNEL

-Except as disclosed above in relation to our Directors under "*Our Management– Interest of Directors*" on page 170, the Key Managerial Personnel and Senior Management Personnel do not have any interest in our Company other than to the extent of the remuneration or benefits to which they are entitled to our Company as per the terms of their appointment and reimbursement of expenses incurred by them during the ordinary course of business.
+Except as disclosed above in relation to our Directors under “*Our Management– Interest of Directors*” on page 170, the Key Managerial Personnel and Senior Management Personnel do not have any interest in our Company other than to the extent of the remuneration or benefits to which they are entitled to our Company as per the terms of their appointment and reimbursement of expenses incurred by them during the ordinary course of business.

 ## CHANGES IN OUR COMPANY'S KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT PERSONNEL DURING THE PRECEDING THREE YEARS